vuori777/heroku-buildpack-pgbouncer/README.md

-# Heroku buildpack: pgbouncer
+# Heroku buildpack: pgbouncer (hold the stunnel)

-*This fork eliminates stunnel from the original buildpack.*
+*This fork eliminates stunnel from the original buildpack and makes timeouts failover-friendly.* When using Amazon Aurora or similar DNS-failover-based cluster setups, stunnel keeps hanging on to old connections and DNS results which leads to huge fail.
+Using pgbouncer's native TLS support allows granular control of connection lifetimes.

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that allows one to run pgbouncer in a dyno alongside application code.